dlxzeus777/Advice-generator-app/README.md

 ## The challenge
 Your users should be able to:
-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Switch between viewing Daily, Weekly, and Monthly stats
+- Generate a new piece of advice by clicking the dice icon

 ## Built with:
 - HTML